View Our Limestone Floor

 Limestone when properly maintained is long-lasting, hardwearing and low maintenance.
 However, limestone is a very porous stone which means it will soak up water and stains very easily, which, over time, will damage the stone.

-To avoid this you need to seal your limestone floor with an impregnating sealer.
+To avoid this, as well as using a suitable limestone cleaner, you need to seal your limestone floor with an impregnating sealer.
 The sealer will penetrate beneath the surface of the stone to fill the pours and create a seal to block any other liquid or stains getting through.
 The sealing process will need to be repeated every 2 – 3 years to ensure your limestone floor stays as strong as possible.

 Due to the calcium content of limestone, it will react with anything acidic, such as vinegar or citrus juice.

-Luckily, sealing your limestone floor will help to protect it from acidic cleaners, but you should make sure to avoid any cleaners that contain strong acids in them.
-KleanSTONE’s Detergon R3 stone floor cleaner is pH neutral as it contains no acid and is, therefore, safe to use on your limestone floor every day.
+As well as a limestone floor cleaner, Luckily, sealing your limestone floor will help to protect it from acidic cleaners, but you should make sure to avoid any cleaners that contain strong acids in them.
+For the best limestone cleaner, KleanSTONE’s Detergon R3 stone floor cleaner is pH neutral as it contains no acid and is, therefore, safe to use on your limestone floor every day.
 Detergon R3 is also safe for any delicate pet paws that walk over your floors, for more information on this read our blog KleanSTONE, The Pet Safe Floor Cleaner.

 For tough, organic stains, you would be best suited to use a cleaning solution that contains Hydrogen peroxide and flour, which is called a poultice.
 A poultice is a paste made from a mix of different ingredients.
 The Hydrogen peroxide poultice will make light work of those tough, organic stains.